 A document that identifies a group of activities that may be used to achieve some goal.
 An Operating Plan may contain Operating Procedures and Operating Processes.
 A company-specific system restoration plan that includes an Operating Procedure for black-starting units, Operating Processes for communicating restoration progress with other entities, etc., is an example of an Operating Plan.

+Remedial Action Scheme (RAS)[ERCOT Specific Definition]:

+A scheme designed to detect predetermined ERCOT System conditions and automatically take corrective actions that may include, but are not limited to, adjusting or tripping generation (MW and Mvar), tripping load, or reconfiguring a System(s) to maintain a secure system.
+RASs do not include under-frequency or under voltage Load shedding, the isolation of fault conditions, or out-of-step relaying (not designed as an integral part of an RAS).
+RASs shall not be implemented on Interconnection Reliability Operating Limits (IROLs).
+Additional criteria that are excluded from being classified as RAS are outlined in the Operating Guides.
+A RAS owner can be a TSP or Resource Entity.

 System Operating Limit (SOL):

 The value (such as MW, MVar, Amperes, Frequency or Volts) that satisfies the most limiting of the prescribed operating criteria for a specified system configuration to ensure operation within acceptable reliability criteria.
 System Operating Limits are based upon certain operating criteria.
 These include, but are not limited to: